Mati7889/Portfolio/Lotto/README.md

 ## Class Reference
 **[Presentation](./Presentation.java)** - runs the simulation for 20 draws, 10 offices and 200 players each strategy.

+**[Ticket](./Ticket)** - has its own ID, from 1 to 8 six digit bets, can be bought for up to 10 next draws and validated in office of buying.

 **[Headquarters](./Headquarters)** - class responsible for carring out the draws, calculating pots and jackpots.

 **[Collection Offices](./CollectionOffice)** - sells and validates lottery tickets, is the prize collection point, allows players to buy multiple ticket variations

 **[State](./StateBudget)** - gives subsidies if needed, collects taxes, gives reports.

-**[Ticket](./Ticket)** - has its own ID, from 1 to 8 six digit bets, can be bought fr up to 10 next draws and validated in office of buying.

 **[Minimalist](./Minimalist)** - buys one randomised ticket valid only for the nearest draw.